dvdbisong/dvdbisong.github.io/gcp-ml-seminar/intro-python.md

 'Output': [4, 8, 16, 32, 256]
 ```

 **Dictionaries** contain a mapping from keys to values.
 A key/value pair is an item in a dictionary.
 The items in a dictionary are indexed by their keys.
 The keys in a dictionary can be any *hashable* datatype (hashing transforms a string of characters into a key to speed up search).
 Values can be of any datatype.
 In other languages, a dictionary is analogous to a hash table or a map.
 Dictionaries are surrounded by a pair of braces `{...}`.
-A dictionary is nor ordered.
+A dictionary is not ordered.

 ```python
 > my_dict = {'name':'Rijami', 'age':42, 'height':72}